fmfi-svt/saml-shibboleth-guide/README.md

-# SAML local development environment guide
+# SAML & Shibboleth dev setup guide

 This guide explains how to install and configure: